MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-A-Office-Secretary-Treasury/part-35-Pandemic-Relief-Programs/subpart-A-Coronavirus-State-Local-Fiscal-Recovery-Funds/section-35.3.md

 *Nonprofit* means a nonprofit organization that is exempt from Federal income taxation and that is described in section 501(c)(3) or 501(c)(19) of the Internal Revenue Code.

 *Obligation* means an order placed for property and services and entering into contracts, subawards, and similar transactions that require payment.
+An obligation also means a requirement under federal law or regulation or provision of the award terms and conditions to which a recipient becomes subject as a result of receiving or expending funds.

 *Operating expenses* means costs necessary to operate and manage a public transportation system, including driver salaries, fuel, and items having a useful life of less than one year.
 Operating expenses do not include preventive maintenance activities.